Kay Bahman

-Kay Bahman or Wahman (from Middle Persian: Wahman "good mind"; Persian: کیبهمن) is a mythological figure of Greater Iranian legend and lore.
+Kay Bahman or Wahman (from Middle Persian: Wahman "good mind"; Persian: کیبهمن) is a historical figure from the national history of Greater Iran.
 The stock epithet Kai identifies Bahman as one of the Kayanian kings of Iranian oral tradition.

-The 3rd-6th century Sassanians claimed to descend from Bahman and the Kayanids.
-This myth was combined with another legend in which the Sassanians were imagined to have descended from the Achaemenids, and in the post-Sassanid period Bahman came to equated with both Artaxerxes I and Cyrus the Great.
+The 3rd-6th century Sasanians claimed to descend from Bahman and the Kayanids.
+This myth was combined with another legend in which the Sasanians were imagined to have descended from the Achaemenids, and in the post-Sasanian period Bahman came to equated with both Artaxerxes I and Cyrus the Great.